 Give Your Kids Experiences

-I’m guessing a 2 or 3 year old would be a little confused by this gift, but by 4, this would be pretty fun!
+I’m guessing a 2 or 3 year old would be a little confused by this gift, but by age 4, this would be pretty fun!
 Plus it keeps on giving all year.
-Along the same lines, memberships are a great gift for kids!
+Along the same lines, memberships to a zoo, children’s museum, trampoline park, or kids gymnastics place, are a great gift for kids!

 Give Your Time

 If you have time to give, give your time!
 An awesome gift to a mom of littles would be a coupon for a morning of childcare.
 Offer to help someone organize something they’ve always wanted to organize, or give a family member a day of your time for yard work the upcoming spring.
 Got a busy friend?
 Make him or her several freezer meals.
 Be creative!

 The thing about giving time is you have to bug the person to use the gift.
 If you haven’t heard from them by the end of January, send a note saying, “Don’t forget, I’d love to help you with ______ as a Christmas gift.
 What’s a good time for you?”

 Somehow, ugly sweaters are back “in.”
 Like, I saw them on the rack new at target for $30.
 Good gracious.
 If you need an ugly sweater, and you’re on a budget, get one from grandma or goodwill.
 Both of those will be a lot cheaper than buying one new.